jkuusto/presenter/README.md

 #### Exact Source Link Pinpointing Flaw 4
 - https://github.com/jkuusto/presenter/blob/main/presenter/settings.py#L91
 #### Description of Flaw 4
-Main flaw: There are no requirements for password creation, allowing weak passwords to be set by users.
-A user could set their password even as just "1" during registration on the auth page, which is very easy to guess or discover by brute force.
+The main flaw is that there are no requirements for password creation, allowing weak passwords to be set by users.
+A user could set their password even as just "1" during registration on the auth page, which is very easy to guess.

-Another interesting issue is that by default Django apps do not lock out users from trying to brute force login credentials.
+An extra issue is that by default Django apps do not lock out attackers from trying to brute force login credentials.
 That is also the case in this app.
 #### How to Fix It
 To fix the weak password policy, use the validators.py file with a custom password validator that requires passwords to include at least one lower case letter, one upper case letter, one digit, and one symbol.
 - https://github.com/jkuusto/presenter/blob/main/polls/validators.py#L1

 Then set password requirements for password creation in settings.py (see source link from before).

-The three other settings assert these additional requirements for passwords:
+The three other settings added in AUTH_PASSWORD_VALIDATORS assert additional requirements for passwords:
 - Prevent passwords that are similiar to the username or email address
 - Set a minimum length for passwords (14 in this case)
 - Prevent using the most common passwords that are easy to guess

-As an additional measure, the easiest way to fix the brute force vulnerability is to use a third party solution, like `django-axes`.
+As an additional measure, the brute force vulnerability can be fixed.
+The easiest way to do this is to use a third party solution, like `django-axes`.
 ```
 pip install django-axes
 ```